TauConsortium/Computational-Genetics-Intro/Module_2_Population_Genetics/13.Global_ancestry/README.md

 ## Global Ancestry

-Global ancestry will be explored with two statistical approaches; Principal component analysis (PLINK) and K-means clustering (ADMIXTURE).
+Global ancestry will be explored with two statistical approaches; Principal component analysis (PLINK) and Ancestry fractions (ADMIXTURE).
 We will use a subset of the 1000 Genomes project dataset (1000GP.toy.tar.gz) that is available in the workshop directory.

 You can extract the bed/bim/fam files using `tar -xzf 1000GP.toy.tar.gz`